-Natural essentials oils such as lavender, geranium and tea tree oil are sometimes used to enhance the activity of homeopathic treatments today.
+Natural essential oils such as lavender, geranium and tea tree oil are sometimes used today to enhance the action of homeopathic treatments.

 Homeopathic remedies have gained a promising popularity since last decade.
 As homeopaths believe it may be due to several factors.

-- Safety – It is completely safe without any adverse effects.
-Extreme minute doses have provided additional safety in this aspect.
-Usually one part of the substance to around 1012 (1,000,000,000,000) parts of water is used.
+- Safety – It is completely safe with no adverse effects.
+Extreme minute doses have provided additional safety in this regard.
+Typically, one part of the substance is used to approximately 1012 (1,000,000,000,000) parts of water.

 - Natural – All substances are based on natural ingredients

-- Non-addictive – Once the symptoms are relieved, patient can completely stop the intake
+- Non-addictive – Once the symptoms are relieved, the patient can stop taking it completely

-- Holistic approach – Unlike western medicine, it treats the cause not symptoms
+- Holistic approach – Unlike Western medicine, it treats the cause, not the symptoms

-- Effectiveness – When correct substance is used the treatment is rapid and permanent
+- Effectiveness – When the right substance is used, treatment is fast and lasting.

-However there are some disadvantages as well.
+However, there are some drawbacks.
 Homeopathic remedies are not standardized.
-Moreover there are no standard remedies for each disease.
-Each condition is treated as unique by its own.
-As a result consultation and prescribing may take a long time.
-Read also our review of The Neuropathy Solution.
+Also, there is no standard remedy for every disease.
+Each condition is treated as unique.
+As a result, consultation and prescription can take a long time.

-Lifestyle modifications too should be considered when treating neuropathy.
-Diet is crucial in this aspect.
+Lifestyle changes should also be considered when treating neuropathy.
+Diet is crucial in this regard.
 Tobacco and alcohol should be completely eliminated.
-Fast food, junk food, processed food, sugar and other sweeteners should be limited.
-Light exercise is important as it can slow down the nerve damage.
+Fast food, junk food, processed foods, sugar and other sweeteners should be limited.
+Light exercise is important as it can slow down nerve damage.